 Week three: If you miss a pill during the third week of your cycle, the risk of pregnancy is higher.
 If you have taken your pills correctly for the past 7 days then you don't need to take any action.
 If not, take the missed pill as soon as possible and start the next pack of pills the day after you take the last active white tablet, discarding the yellow placebo pills.

-If you take a pill later than usual then this won't affect your contraception.
+If you take a pill later than usual, this won't affect your contraception.
 It is considered a missed pill if it has been more than 24 hours since you were due to take it so if you have taken it within this time frame there is nothing to worry about.

 Zoely, like any contraceptive pill, increases the risk of blood clots for all women who take it.
 This means it is not suitable for women with particular types of medical conditions or medical history.
 Your doctor will assess whether or not the pill is safe for you to take, including measuring your blood pressure.
-If you are in good health and do not experience in adverse symptoms then the pill is safe to take long term.
+If you are in good health and do not experience any adverse symptoms then the pill is safe to take long term.
 You will also need to have your blood pressure monitored at least once a year.

 To use Zoely for period delay, skip the 4 yellow inactive pills and start on the next pack of pills right away.
 This will delay your period until you reach the yellow pills in the new pack.